jerryjappinen/scroll-scope/README.md

 ### Advanced use

-If you need access to the `scrollScope` object, pass a second parameter to get it in return.
-You need to bind it explicitly yourself in this case:
+If you need access to the `scrollScope` object (for example to `getTargetedElements()` or `unbind()` it later), pass a second parameter and you'll get it in return.
+You need to bind the plugin to the document yourself in this case:

 ```js
 var myScrollScopeInstance = $(document).scrollScope({}, true)